getgrav/grav-learn/pages/11.troubleshooting/05.permissions/docs.md

     category: docs
 ---

 Depending on your hosting environment, permissions may or may not be an issue you need to concern yourself with.
-The important thing to understand is that there is a potential for issue if the user you use to edit your files on the file-system is different from the user that PHP runs under (usually the webserver), or at the very least, the two users don't have **Read/Write** access to these files.
+The important thing to understand is that there is a potential issue if the user you use to edit your files on the file-system is different from the user that PHP runs under (usually the webserver), or at the very least, the two users don't have **Read/Write** access to these files.

 Being a file-based CMS, Grav needs to write to the file-system in order to create cache and log files.
 There are three main scenarios: